Morgan Hill, CA

 How is the Morgan Hill real estate market?
 This article will include data, trends and statistics for both houses/single family homes and condominiums/townhouses (in the second half of the article).

 The cities of Morgan Hill and Gilroy are usually a bit less in demand than parts of Santa Clara County which are either tech magnets or closer to these big businesses.
 So if most of the Silicon Valley has a sale price to list price ratio of anywhere from 100% to 105%, it’s generally lower here, making the home buying conditions calmer for weary buyers, though still a sellers market.

 Market profile from Altos Research – this is updated weekly, so check back often!
 You can also view the weekly newsletter through the link below, where you can also subscribe to receive this update every week in your inbox.
 Prefer a particular zip code instead?
 You can type in your desired zip in the “Search Anywhere” line and then request that particular weekly update by email.

-The latest Altos update (January 7th) shows lessening inventory and prices, but that the market is active and comes in at a slight seller’s advantage.
+The latest Altos update (March 9th) shows increasing, but low, inventory and plunging days on market, and that the market is active and comes in at a strong seller’s advantage.

 Trends at a Glance for Single Family Homes in Morgan Hill